 Cllr Winston Duguid has submitted two bids under the B&NES Liveable Neighbourhoods programme.
 A decision on both bids is awaited.

-One part of the Vision has already been submitted for funding – a crossing at the bottom of Bloomfield Road.
-Winston has included this in his first bid for Liveable Neighbourhoods funding.
-A safe place to cross has, of course, been sought for some time by Winston, the BFA and the Bloomfield Road Residents’ Association.
-A decision on the bid is awaited.
-The exact location and nature of the crossing has not been decided – the bid is for the principle, and there would be a consultation if and when a scheme comes forward.
+- Bloomfield Road Crossing The bid proposed a crossing at the bottom of Bloomfield Road.
+The exact location and nature of the crossing was not decided – the bid was for the principle, and there would be a consultation if and when a scheme comes forward.

-The Bear Flat Association has published a vision for improving the Bear Flat centre over the next five years.
-The intention is to stimulate debate and spark more ideas – and to get everyone working together for a better centre.
+The Bear Flat Association published a vision in 2020 for improving the Bear Flat centre.
+The intention was to stimulate debate and spark more ideas – and to get everyone working together for a better centre.
 You can read the full Vision document here.